dpgaspar/Flask-AppBuilder/README.rst

 Simple and rapid application builder framework, built on top of `Flask <http://flask.pocoo.org/>`_. includes detailed security, auto form generation, google charts and much more.

-Take a look at installation, quick howto tutorials, API reference etc: `Documentation <http://flask-appbuilder.readthedocs.org/en/latest/>`_
+Take a look at installation, quick how to tutorials, API reference etc: `Documentation <http://flask-appbuilder.readthedocs.org/en/latest/>`_

 Package Version
 ---------------

-*New 0.6.14* with a bug fix, and support for float database type.
-Please update
+*New 0.7.0* with bug fixes, and new features.
+If your already using F.A.B. read carefully the `migration <http://flask-appbuilder.readthedocs.org/en/latest/versionmigration.html>`_ procedures.

-please read the `Versions <http://flask-appbuilder.readthedocs.org/en/latest/versions.html>`_ for further detail.
+Also read the `Versions <http://flask-appbuilder.readthedocs.org/en/latest/versions.html>`_ for further detail on what changed.

 Fixes, Bugs and contributions
 -----------------------------